Things To Do In Orange County, CA Besides Disneyland

 This is quite possibly our favorite restaurant in Orange County!
 It’s a vegan restaurant with a large raw menu as well.
 They use all organic produce and only natural ingredients.
 The food here is phenomenal, even if you aren’t vegan it is worth a visit!
 Milana loves this place especially the rainbow in the sky dessert!

 What started as one store in San Diego, quickly spread to OC and LA.
 This is by far the best burger!
 They use grass-fed beef and organic cheese/condiments/veggies.
 They also have a in house made vegetarian burger option as well as turkey and sometimes lamb.
 There are several locations throughout the county and our go-to for burgers.

 Now I wouldn’t call this authentic by any means, however we bring friends and family here when they visit and it’s always a hit!
 The location can’t be beat, ask for a table on the outdoor patio overlooking the ocean.
 While it won’t be your best Mexican meal while here, it’s definitely worth a visit as the location and views are great!

 Let’s face it, a visit to SoCal isn’t complete without visiting In-N-Out.
-Make sure to look up their secret menu before you go, otherwise your food will be bland!
+Make sure to look up their secret menu before you go to make the most of your visit!
 We like our burgers animal style.

 Joe’s Crab Shack